Mar 31, 2026

 Last year, nearly one million visitors made their way to the capital city from across Minnesota and the country.
 This year delivered that same unmistakable buzz: streets bustling, restaurants packed, and venues filled with fans, families, and visitors eager to experience everything Saint Paul has to offer.

-At the center of the excitement is the iconic Minnesota State High School League Boys Hockey State Tournament, an event many consider a statewide tradition.
-Alongside it, the city also hosts major high school competitions in wrestling, girls hockey, and gymnastics, turning downtown into a hub for athletes and fans alike.
+During the Minnesota State High School League Boys Hockey State Tournament, the Let's Play Hockey Expo took over Saint Paul RiverCentre, with fans flooding the building and creating a hockey-crazed environment.
+The city also hosted major high school competitions in wrestling, girls hockey, and gymnastics, turning downtown into a hub for athletes and fans alike.

-But the action doesn’t stop at the rink or gym.
-Throughout March, venues across Saint Paul hosted an incredible lineup of events, including: 37 concerts and musical performances, 16 sporting events, including eight home games for the Minnesota Wild, four home games for the Minnesota Frost, a Minnesota Roller Derby bout, and the season opener for the St. Paul Saints on March 31, nine comedy shows, and the Broadway musical Mrs. Doubtfire at the Ordway Center for the Performing Arts.
+But the action didn't stop at the rink.
+Throughout March, venues across Saint Paul hosted an incredible lineup of events, featuring: 37 concerts and musical performances, 16 sporting events, including eight home games for the Minnesota Wild, four home games for the Minnesota Frost, a Minnesota Roller Derby bout, and the season opener for the St. Paul Saints, nine comedy shows, and the Broadway musical Mrs. Doubtfire.

 “March is a sweet spot for Saint Paul,” said Jaimee Lucke Hendrikson, President and CEO of Visit Saint Paul.
 “From annual events like the state hockey tournaments and St. Patrick’s Day, we see visitors and our community come out to celebrate.
 This year we’ve got incredible events and experiences that highlight the energy and creativity of Saint Paul reflected across our local businesses.”